Shadow Work: Connecting and Integrating With Your Suppressed Self

 This means that we don’t necessarily do something in order to express that urge but to simply accept it.
 Instead of flirting with that person, allowing cosmic energy to flow into our chakra points will make us more human.

-In this article though, we won’t be discussing the entirety of chakra points and how our shadow may manifest in each.
-Rather, we are here to show its value and a basic overview.
+In this article though, we won’t be discussing the entirety of chakra points and how our shadows may manifest in each.
+Rather, we are here to show its value and connection to shadow work.

 But instead of skipping it altogether, I think that we should pay attention to one of the most relevant chakra points – the crown chakra.